sradfar/GoM_ProbRI-MHW/GoM_ProbRI-MHW/README.md

 This project is licensed under the Apache License.

 ## Acknowledgments
-This research is supported by the Center for Complex Hydrosystems Research at the University of Alabama.
-We would like to thank **Dr. Alex Sen Gupta** (UNSW) and **Dr. Gregory Foltz** (NOAA) for their valuable contributions to this project.
+This research is supported by the Coastal Hydrology Lab and the Center for Complex Hydrosystems Research at the University of Alabama.
 Funding was awarded to Cooperative Institute for Research to Operations in Hydrology (CIROH) through the NOAA Cooperative Agreement with The University of Alabama (NA22NWS4320003).
-Partial support is also provided by NSF award # 2223893.
+Partial support was also provided by NSF award # 2223893.

 ## Contact
 For any questions or inquiries, please contact the project maintainer at [sradfar@ua.edu].